 Scientists have coined the term “psychobiotics” to describe a class of probiotics that when ingested in adequate amounts, produce mental health benefits.
-These bacteria are being explored as treatments for anxiety and depression, reducing stress, and improving overall mood.
+These bacteria are being explored as treatments mental health disorders and improving overall mood.

 Bacteria to Boost Your Mood